gitHu6-newb/FoldingAtAltitude/README.md

 8. select the result for "GPUs (all regions)" which will list a Compute Engine API on the page.
 Mark its checkbox then click on "Edit Quotas" that's above it.

-9. fill out your information in the open pane on the right and click next.
+9. fill out your information in the open pane on the right and click next (any phone number will do).
 Here's a story: I previously read that if you managed to get a VM with x4 T4, it was half price as x2 P100 yet PPD-wise performs about the same but I have not been able to ever get more than 1 GPU spot approved.
 Maybe one of you could get lucky?
-If you do, you might also have to request a quota increase on the specific region as well, i.e. 4 gpu slots in us-central1
+If you do, you might also have to request a quota increase on the specific region as well, i.e. filter the quotas by 'preemptible' this time, and select the one with T4.
+Then filter by location and choose either central1, east1 or west1.

-10. in the box for New Quota Limit, you can try 4 if you're hopeful, otherwise just put 1.
+10. in the box for New Quota Limit for the GPUs (all Regions), you can try 4 if you're hopeful, otherwise just put 1.

-11. for reason, write anyhing, like helping with Folding@Home, then submit request
+11. for the reason, write anyhing, like helping with Folding@Home, then submit request

 12. Your email will say you'll get your answer within 2 business days, but most likey it will arrive in under 2 minutes.
 If you tried for 4 and get denied, request again, but this time just for 1 and it should get approved.